Groucho/groucho/DOCS.md

 1. [Data Layer Helper](https://github.com/google/data-layer-helper) - access dataLayer properties [2k].

 ### Install
-Find "installation" details in the main [README](https://github.com/tableau-mkt/groucho/blob/master/README.md) file.
+Find basic "installation" details in the main [README](https://github.com/tableau-mkt/groucho/blob/master/README.md) file.

 ### User Space
 One of the basic features is just knowing where a user came from.
-Find that info organized like this...
+Data is organized like this...

 ```json
 {